 Liposuction has the potential to dramatically enhance the body’s shape and contour, producing highly desirable results for the patient.
-However, in the hands of an inexperienced surgeon, liposuction can lead to unnatural body shapes or indentations and rippling of the skin.
+There is a range of things liposuction can do for you, and in some cases, liposuction can even improve your health.

-The growing demand for cosmetic and plastic surgery has resulted in the rise in the number of clinics offering procedures including liposuction.
+The growing demand for cosmetic and plastic surgery has resulted in a rise in the number of clinics offering procedures including liposuction.
 Unfortunately, many of these practitioners have received very little training or experience before performing some of these cosmetic treatments, which increases the risk of unsatisfactory results.

 As with a standard liposuction procedure, the best candidates for the cosmetic surgery are those who are in good health and at a healthy starting weight.

 The key to avoiding liposuction revision in the first place is to ensure you do your research on the procedure and the clinic you’ve chosen.

 There are several types of liposuction procedures used depending on the results desired and the problem areas.
 Ensuring you’re undergoing the most suitable procedure for your needs will help minimise the chance of unsatisfactory results.

 While you may be happy with the clinic, be diligent about researching the doctor you’ve chosen to perform the liposuction surgery.
 Are they qualified to perform the exact procedure you’re having?
 Has he/she had extensive experience in this procedure?
 Can they show you a portfolio of before and after pictures, so you can see successful treatments?

 If you’re considering travelling abroad for your liposuction procedure, understand your risks before packing your bags.
 Don’t rely on the glossy brochures and an appealing price tag to make your decision.
 Do some independent research and get a second opinion in Australia before putting yourself at risk.